ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-02-26-know-software-development-process.md

 ### Pre-project stage

 Needless to say, it is always unpleasant to find out that you and Provider misunderstood each other after the contract was signed and the work began.
-To avoid such “surprises”, be sure to negotiate the following important points beforehand:
+To avoid such "surprises", be sure to negotiate the following important points beforehand:

 #### 1) The project concept and scope